This post contains affiliate links. Please read my disclosures.

 Yes - you can replace the brown sugar with either coconut sugar or dates.
 If you want to use the date version then mix 8 pitted medjool dates in a food processor with a splash of water until they become a smooth puree.
 Add the puree to the rest of the ingredients in place of the sugar.
 The mixture will be a little stickier before going into the oven but comes out pretty much the same cookie consistency.

-Gluten-Free Chocolate-Dipped Oat Peanut Butter Cookies
+Gluten-Free Peanut Butter Oatmeal Cookies

 Ingredients